State of the Environment report stopped

 Green MP Eugenie Sage said the Government is just trying to keep New Zealanders in the dark about environmental problems.

-Next story in Political: Maori Party says it needs to boost finances
+Next story in Politics: Maori Party says it needs to boost finances

 Copyright © 2012, Radio New Zealand